scottfjennings/rawhep_to_HEPDATA/vignette.md

 (step 5) Note, running the code below will overwrite any previous version of screened\_s123, it will not append new records to the previous version.
 This generally shouldn’t be a problem (I can’t think of a realistic scenario), but it is something to be aware of.
+Also note that messages about “the condition having length \> 1” are OK and can be ignored

 ``` r
 screened_s123 <- list(screen.log = map2_df(zyear, screened_seas_summ_files, get_screening_log),